meicale/Interception-Tools/README.md

-As a final note on the `mux` tool in switch mode, `mux -i e | mux -o o -i i` would redirect `e` to `o` by default, but once there's activity in `i`, `e` redirected to nowhere.
+As a final note on the `mux` tool in switch mode, `mux -i e | mux -o o -i i` would redirect `e` to `o` by default, but once there's activity in `i`, `e` is redirected to nowhere.
 And if you have `mux -i e | mux -i i -o o`, as there isn't any default output, `e` gets redirected to `o` only after first detected activity in `i`.